Last Updated on August 31, 2023 by Lori Pace

 Who is eligible

-- High school seniors or undergraduate students that are interested in a STEM-related degree at an accredited U.S college/university.
+• High school seniors or undergraduate students who are interested in a STEM-related degree at an accredited U.S. college/university.

 5. The Society of Women Engineers (SWE) Scholarship